US appeals court to rehear Tennessee abortion ban argument

 “Already, courts are preparing to allow harsh abortion bans to take effect — including Tennessee’s currently blocked (ban), which the full 6th Circuit Court of Appeals has agreed to reconsider in anticipation of a decision overturning Roe,” she added.

-On the other hand, the Supreme Court could uphold the Mississippi law without overturning Roe, said Suzzana Sherry, a professor of law at Vanderbilt University.
+On the other hand, the Supreme Court could uphold the Mississippi law without overturning Roe, said Suzanna Sherry, a professor of law at Vanderbilt University.

 “I cannot imagine any court holding that a ban at six weeks is not an undue burden,” she said.

-Note: This story has been corrected; law professor Suzanna Sherry’s name is spelled Suzanna, not Suzzana.